Axia-Tech/AXIA-wiki/docs/learn/learn-cross-consensus.md

 - Cross-chain messages will _not_ go on to the Relay Chain.
 - Cross-chain messages will be constrained to a maximum size in bytes.
-- Parachains are allowed to block messages from other parachains, in which case the dispatching parachain would be aware of this block.
+- Allychains are allowed to block messages from other allychains, in which case the dispatching allychain would be aware of this block.
 - Collator nodes are responsible for routing messages between chains.
-- Collators produce a list of "egress" messages and will receive the "ingress" messages from other parachains.
+- Collators produce a list of "egress" messages and will receive the "ingress" messages from other allychains.
-- On each block, parachains are expected to route messages from some subset of all other parachains.
+- On each block, allychains are expected to route messages from some subset of all other allychains.
 - When a collator produces a new block to hand off to a validator, it will collect the latest ingress queue information and process it.
-- Validators will check the proof that the new candidate for the next parachain block includes the processing of the expected ingress messages to that parachain.
+- Validators will check the proof that the new candidate for the next allychain block includes the processing of the expected ingress messages to that allychain.

-XCMP queues must be initiated by first opening a channel between two parachains.
-The channel is identified by both the sender and recipient parachains, meaning that it's a one-way channel.
-A pair of parachains can have at most two channels between them, one for sending messages to the other chain and another for receiving messages.
-The channel will require a deposit in SOLAR to be opened, which will get returned when the channel is closed.
+XCMP queues must be initiated by first opening a channel between two allychains.
+The channel is identified by both the sender and recipient allychains, meaning that it's a one-way channel.
+A pair of allychains can have at most two channels between them, one for sending messages to the other chain and another for receiving messages.
+The channel will require a deposit in AXC to be opened, which will get returned when the channel is closed.

 #### `XCMP-Lite (HRMP)`